 The doctor came out into the hall.
 John thought he looked too calm, a man who had the only answer needed.
 When the word “suffocated” seized the moment, it spread like cancer, infecting every second in a million-year radius.
 The balls scatter across the table.
 The eleven, thirteen, and fourteen balls hit the back rail at different spots and burst toward the front where the greasy man is standing, staring at John with wide eyes.
 The cue ball continues in a straight line, untouched by the random trajectories surrounding it like a ship traversing a meteor shower.
 Sun snuffed out, sky empty.
 John saw the doctor put his hand on his shoulder but didn’t feel it.
 The cue ball comes back toward John with the same force it had left him and along the same straight line.
 The twelve crosses the cue ball’s path behind it and speeds down past it just up ahead.
 John is conscious at the pinnacle of a deep grief.”

-In the hands of a lesser writer, this constant switching back and forth between present and past might become confusing, but Buckley—a former English teacher—maintains complete control over the narrative, even as John Harvey loses grip on his own.
+In the hands of a lesser writer, this constant switching back and forth between tenses might become confusing, but Buckley—a former English teacher—maintains complete control over the narrative, even as John Harvey loses grip on his own.
 In prose that passes from the poetic to the pulverising—often within the same paragraph—Watch plunges the reader into a hellish world of grief, guilt, and wholly destructive truths—a world where chronological time loses all significance, as memory merges with the present moment to profound and lasting effect.

 Watch is published on October 4, through Barnacle/Rare Bird Books.